DendraScience/generic-webhook-sftp-upload/README.md

 # Generic Webhook to SFTP Upload

-Command line interface tool to forward Generic Webhook events to a file on a SFTP server.
+Command line interface tool to forward Generic Webhook events to a file on an SFTP server.

 ## Instructions